pmarkiewicz/reslock/README.md

 Express, Angular and Mongo.

-simple post request to insert data
+simple post request to /resources with Content-Type: application/json to insert data {
-{
 "category": "stage",
 "group": "backend",